bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 }
 ```

-BootstrapVue's custom CSS relies on some Boostrap SCSS variables.
+BootstrapVue's custom CSS relies on some Bootstrap SCSS variables.
 You can include Bootstrap and
 BootstrapVue SCSS in your project's custom SCSS file:

 ```scss